codepress/admin-columns/readme.txt

 = 4.6.6 =
 Release Date: 21st August, 2023

+* [Improved] Give better feedback when the settings could not be saved because of missing database tables
+* [Fixed] Error on the WPML string translation page
 * [Fixed] Some custom columns could give a fatal error on the settings page

 = 4.6.5 =